- Our Program for Adolescents and Young Adults:

 Social problems: new friends who are not interested in home and school activities, problems with the law and changes in dress and music.

-Parents can help prevent their children from substance abuse by talking to them about drugs, enabling open communication, role modeling for responsible behavior and recognizing potential problems.
+Parents can help prevent their teens from substance abuse by talking to them about drugs, enabling open communication, role modeling for responsible behavior and recognizing potential problems.
 The first step is to discuss the use and possible substance abuse with their teenager.
 A parent with concerns should consult a physician to rule out physical causes of the warning signs.
-This should be followed by a comprehensive evaluation by a child/adolescent psychiatrist or mental health professional.
+This should be followed by a comprehensive evaluation by an adolescent psychiatrist or mental health professional.